 Tesla builds factory in US to avoid criticism of dependence on Chinese partners

-The decision comes as the US government is increasingly focused on domestic companies’ technological collaboration with China in a variety of industries, including battery manufacturing.
+The decision comes as the US government is increasingly focused on domestic companies’ technological collaboration with China in a variety of industries, including battery production.
 Buying equipment from CATL allows Tesla to avoid the risk of criticism related to the dependence of US companies on Chinese partners.

 (Source: Vietnamnet)